diagrams/diagrams-doc/doc/diagrams-tutorial.rst

 * Almost everything is based around the concept of *monoids* (more on this later).

-* The core library is as simple and elegant as possible -- almost everything is built up from a very small set of primitive types and operations.
+* The core library is as simple and elegant as possible---almost everything is built up from a very small set of primitive types and operations.
 One consequence is that diagrams is optimized for simplicity and flexibility rather than for speed; if you are looking